Two Monks

-Two Monks (Spanish: Dos monjes) is a 1934 Mexican expressionist melodrama film directed by Juan Bustillo Oro and starring Víctor Urruchúa and Carlos Villatoro.
+Two Monks (Spanish: Dos monjes) is a 1934 Mexican expressionist melodrama film directed and co-written by Juan Bustillo Oro and starring Víctor Urruchúa and Carlos Villatoro.

 Production

 Filmed in black-and-white on 35 mm Academy ratio film.
+The film's sets were designed by the art director Carlos Toussaint.

 Plot

 In a Gothic monastery, an ailing monk, Brother Javier, has been acting out with violent emotions.
 The prior, fearing that he might be possessed by evil spirits, asks a new monk, Brother Juan, to tend to him.
 When Juan enters Javier's cell, the two recognize each other, and Juan runs out, followed by Javier, who strikes him with a crucifix and retreats back to his cell.

 Questioned by the prior, Javier reveals that he and Juan had once been best friends but that Juan had betrayed him.
 He then relates this story through a flashback.
 Some time before, Javier is a consumptive composer working on a song.
 Ana, a young woman who lives in the next house, sings along with him but is forced away from the window by her parents.
 When a prospective suitor calls on Ana, Javier is pleased to see that she has driven him away, but she is cast out by her parents.
 Javier and his mother take Ana in, and Javier eventually proposes marriage.

 Javier is happy to see his friend Juan return from a long voyage, but as the two friends and Ana spend time together, Juan seems attracted to Ana while Javier's illness becomes more severe.
 Apparently recovering, Juan is surprised when Javier tells him that he must go away again and asks Javier one evening to help his lawyer review some business matters.
 Feeling ill, Javier returns to home early only to find Ana pushing herself away from Juan's embrace.
 Javier strikes Juan, who pulls out a pistol.
 When Juan shoots, though, Ana rushes between the two men and is killed.
 In his monastery cell, Javier concludes his story and asks the prior for absolution.
 The prior, though, tells Javier that he must seek it from Juan.